 “Ich liebe dich auch.” (“I love you, too.”)

 Interestingly enough, this particular phrase is always said with the contraction hab’ instead of the entire word habe.
-This way, it feels that this is lighter and not so serious, as mentioned earlier.
+This way, it feels lighter and not too serious.

-It’s not too intense but rather slowly checking out on what’s happening.
-It can be used amongst new, more intensified acquaintances but also if you want to take the friendship to the next level.
+This phrase is not too intense – it’s rather a way of slowly checking out what’s happening.
+It can be used amongst new, more intensified acquaintances but also if you want to take your friendship with someone to the next level.

 To have luck in love – isn’t that something we all wish for.
 If you go to see a psychic to ask about your future romantic life, this is what she might tell you.

-Please pay special attention to tiny gestures, and they sometimes speak louder than words.
-To give flowers to a lover or if you like someone, or make them breakfast in bed, going to the movies watching a romantic comedy with your girl or guy when you’re usually moving into action movies, looks, hugs, and smiles… all of these are symbols of love and romance to say ‘du gefällst mir (I like you), that can turn into love.
+It’s important to pay special attention to tiny gestures, as they sometimes speak louder than words.
+Giving flowers to a lover or someone you like a lot, or making them breakfast in bed, going to the movies to a romantic comedy with your girl or guy, looking at them, hugging, and smiling… all of these are symbols of love and romance that say “du gefällst mir” (I like you).